 In the labor area, Ms. Diamond assists clients with negotiation of collective bargaining agreements and defense of grievances.

 Ms. Diamond is a New Jersey Superior Court Rule 1:40 qualified mediator and is included on the roster of court-approved mediators.
-In addition to her practice, Ms. Diamond serves as an adjunct professor at Drexel University Kline School of Law.
+Ms. Diamond previously served as an adjunct professor at Drexel University Kline School of Law.

 Prior to joining Pepper, Ms. Diamond was director of human resources and operations for a not-for-profit charitable organization, where she was responsible for all human resources issues for more than 1,000 employees and contract administration for the agency’s union.
 She also was general counsel of a national retail optical company, where she oversaw the company’s employment law matters, negotiated commercial contracts and managed the litigation docket.
 Previously, Ms. Diamond served as a law clerk for a federal judge in the Southern District of New York, and also worked at several large law firms in New York City, Philadelphia and New Jersey.